Ceph Releases (general)

 This versioning convention started with the 9.y.z Infernalis cycle.
 Prior tothat, versions looked with 0.y for development releases and 0.y.z for stableseries.

-Each development release (x.0.z) freezes the master development branchand applies before it is released.
+Each development release (x.0.z) freezes the master development branchand applies integration and upgrade tests before it is released.
 Oncereleased, there is no effort to backport fixes; developer focus is onthe next development release which is usually only a few weeks away.

 • Development release every 8 to 12 weeks